Reception Long Term Planning.

 Welcome to our Reception Webpage!

-We would like to tell you all about Reception and the exciting things we do.
+We would like to tell you all about Reception and how learning takes place.
 We will update this webpage to keep you informed of the exciting things we do and to give you some tips on how you can support your child.
 Please use your child's Tapestry account too!

 We are a two form entry school which provides 60 places within each Reception cohort.
 Each Reception cohort is broken down in to two classes of 30 children.
 Both classes share an open plan indoor and outdoor learning environment.